laboon/ebook/text/41_advanced_unit_testing.md

 }
 ```

 Using method coverage, having just one test for `eat()` or just one for `crawl()` would show 50% code coverage.
 This hides the fact that `crawl()` is much more complicated than `eat()` and any single test would miss several different possible outcomes, whereas eat() can be tested very well with just one test.
-It also would not let us know what particular lines were not tested - we would have to examine the test code to determine whether it was testing that the turtle could move on dirt, grass, or whatever else.
+It also would not let us know what particular lines were not tested---we would have to examine the test code to determine whether it was testing that the turtle could move on dirt, grass, or whatever else.
 Statement coverage output can tell us exactly which lines were never executed during a test run, so we know exactly what kinds of tests to add to ensure that we are checking that each line has been tested at least once.

 There are other variants of code coverage such as branch coverage, which measures which percentage of conditionals (if statements, case statements, etc.) have been tested.
 However, these other kinds of code coverage are usually only used for much more specialized testing.
 Chances are that you will deal with the statement and method coverage much more often.